-Faculty Associate in the Practice of Ministry and Interim Director of Community Engaged Learning
+Faculty Associate in the Practice of Ministry

 A 1995 MDiv graduate, Patricia St. Onge (Haudenosaunee and Quebecois, adopted Lakota) is the founder of Seven Generations Consulting and brings over thirty five years of experience leading and working with nonprofit and public sector agencies.
 Since graduating from PSR, Patricia has been an active partner on our campus, teaching courses and offering leadership in field education, the Changemaker Fellowship, and others.
 In all of her work, she provides training, consulting and technical assistance in the areas of community organizing, social justice advocacy, organizational development, cross-cultural effectiveness, consensus building, as well being as spiritual & executive/personal coach.